 Suppose now that the other two components of $\partial M(p, 2, r)$ are contained in $V$.
 They must have wrapping numbers greater than zero in $V$ otherwise $M_1$, $M_2$, or $T(p, 2)$ would be reducible, but it is not possible by a linking number argument.
 So, $V$ is unknotted.
 For the same reason, $B$ can't be a longitudinal annulus of $C$.

-If the core of $B$ has the form of the trivial torus knot $T(a, \pm 1)$, then the disc with boundary the longitude of $C$ is a boundary compression disk for $A$, which is not possible since $A$ is essential in $M(p, 2, r)$.
+If the core of $B$ has the form of the trivial torus knot $T(a, \pm 1)$, then the disk with boundary the longitude of $C$ is a boundary compression disk for $A$, which is not possible since $A$ is essential in $M(p, 2, r)$.
 Thus, the core of $B$ must have the form of the trivial torus knot $T(\pm 1, a)$ with $\vert a \vert>1$.
 If $\partial V$ is boundary parallel to these components inside $V$ individually, then these components are isotopic in $M(p, 2, r)$.
-Hence, they have the same linking number with $C$, contradiction.
+Hence, they have the same linking number with $C$, a contradiction.
 Thus, $\partial V$ is not boundary parallel to one of these components.
-It implies that $\partial V$ is an essential torus in one of $M_1, M_2$, or $S^3-N(T(p, 2))$, depending on where these components belong.
-But, this is a contradiction since none of these manifolds have an essential torus by Lemma~\ref{atoroidaltoruslink2} and Lemma~\ref{atoroidaltoruslink}.
+This implies that $\partial V$ is an essential torus in one of $M_1, M_2$, or $S^3-N(T(p, 2))$, depending on where these components belong to.
+But, this is a contradiction since none of these manifolds have an essential torus by Corollary~\ref{atoroidaltoruslink2} and Lemma~\ref{atoroidaltoruslink}.